TOMCAT Model

 History

-The first version of TOMCAT was written by Martyn Chipperfield (MPC) Meteo-France in Toulouse in 1992 with the help of Pascal Simon.
-At this stage the model was used for stratospheric chemistry studies.
-From 1993 the use and development of the model followed MPC to the Department of Chemistry at the University of Cambridge.
-Around 1995 MPC wrote SLIMCAT.
-This was a stratosphere-only version of TOMCAT formulated on isentropic levels.
-At this time TOMCAT became a 'tropospheric' model and varrious people in Cambridge helped to add treatments of e.g. convection, boundary layer mixing, and tropospheric chemistry.
-MPC moved to Leeds in 1999 where the model development continues.
-Recently, SLIMCAT has been extended downwards to include the troposphere.
-As the two former models were so similar, it made maintenance/development easier to merge TOMCAT and SLIMCAT into a single library with a choice of vertical coordinate (and other things), so that one model covers all of the applications.
-Depending on the coordinate use, the model is still referred to as TOMCAT or SLIMCAT.
+MPC moved to Leeds in 2000 where the model development continues.
+SLIMCAT was extended downwards to include the troposphere.
+As the two former models were so similar, it made maintenance/development easier to merge TOMCAT and SLIMCAT into a single library with a choice of vertical coordinate (and other things), so that one model library covers all of the applications.
+Depending on the coordinate employed, the model is still referred to as either TOMCAT or SLIMCAT.
+Other major developments in Leeds included the addition of aerosol schemes (i.e. GLOMAP).

 Main Model Details